vmware/vic/doc/design/upgrade.md

 All of those facets should resume normal operation after upgrade is complete.

 Note: Exception might happen if there is container communication changes.
-Addtional operations are required to fix the problem.
+Additional operations are required to fix the problem.

 ### VCH status